tessercat/daoistic-book/blog/setting-the-bar/content.md

 得勢而貴

-Inventors and visionaries are geniuses, but a healthy society doesn’t expect much of people.
+Inventors and visionaries are geniuses, but a healthy society doesn't expect much of people.
-Knowledgeable, ambitious, argumentative, eloquent, we all know they're talented, but an enlightened master doesn’t ask much of apprentices.
+Knowledgeable, ambitious, argumentative, eloquent, we all know they're talented, but an enlightened master doesn't ask much of apprentices.
 Decadent societies are in decline, out of touch with changing times, and teachers are tyrants,